crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 ### Step 3-2.
 Upgrade the `chain-maind` binary to `v2.0.1`

-At the upgrade height `922,363`, user will see the following error message on the `chain-maind`:
+At the upgrade height of `922,363`, users will see the following error message on the `chain-maind`:

 ```bash
 `ERR UPGRADE "v2.0.0" NEEDED at time: 2021-06-01T23:59:00Z:...`